TamasNeumer/Ph03nix-InterviewPrep/Web/JavaScript/JS.md

 ### Symbols type

-- “Symbol” value represents a unique identifier.
+- Symbol is a primitive type for unique identifiers.
 - `let id = Symbol();` - creation
 - `let id = Symbol("id");` - symbol with description
 - Symbols dont auto-convert to string implicitly.
 Use `id.toString()`.